 Everyone wants to look for the best when they are shopping for a new home, and there are certain easy giveaways that suggest a home is luxurious, well-made, or designed carefully.
 A fancy door, a finely curated outdoor patio with elegant furniture, special details like skylights or antique lamps can all point towards a home that will be extra alluring for home buyers, and extra satisfying for homeowners.

 For those in the know, however, the true way to assess a home’s value is the crown above it all: the roof.
 If you think about the basic function of a home, its job is to protect and shelter you from the elements, right?
-So a roof is the key ingredient of allowing you to live comfortably and at ease, safe from wind, rain, snow, heat, and deterioration.
+So a roof is a key ingredient of allowing you to live comfortably and at ease, safe from wind, rain, snow, heat, and deterioration.

 Installing a new roof can provide many different kinds of benefits for your home.
 One of the more surprising options?
 Adding a new roof can actually keep your home cooler.
 Some specific kinds of asphalt roof shingles are designed with your home’s interiors in mind.
 The material reflects heat from the sun, keeping your home’s interior atmosphere cool and comfortable, making your home more environmentally friendly, and saving you hundreds of dollars each month on energy and utility bills.

 Plus, when you install your new roof, you can take the opportunity to include special features, like skylights and solar panels.
-With solar panels you can generate enough energy to power your home utilities, from your home Wi-fi network to your lights and thermostat.
+With solar panels, you can generate enough energy to power your home utilities, from your home Wi-fi network to your lights and thermostat.
 And with skylights included in your new roof, your home instantly becomes not only more luxurious but also more energy-efficient.
 You can open and close the skylights to let in a cool breeze, making the need for air conditioning in the hot summer months redundant.

 To learn more about energy-efficient shingle options, check out our other guide: